-9.1.4.
-Reductions in inspection frequency.
+- 9.1.4.
+Reductions in inspection frequency. - 9.1.4.1.
+For stabilized areas

-For stabilized areas.
-The permittee may reduce the frequency of inspections to once per month in any area of the site where the stabilization steps in sections 5.2.1.2.1. and 5.2.1.2.2. have been completed.
+The permittee may reduce the frequency of inspections to once per month until the permit coverage expires or is terminated in any area of the site where the stabilization steps in sections 5.2.1.2.1. and 5.2.1.2.2. have been completed.
 If construction activity resumes in this portion of the site at a later date, the inspection frequency immediately increases to that required in sections 9.1.2. or 9.1.3., if applicable.
 The permittee shall document the beginning and ending dates of this period in the records.